harrytome/Capstone_Project_Cyclistic-bike-share-analysis-case-study-/README.md

 ```

-##ACT
+**ACT**

-Bases on insights from our analysis we can guide the marketing campaign to convert casual riders into annual members.
-This well help show *how casual riders and annual members use Cyclistic bikes differently*.
+Bases on insights from my analysis i can guide the marketing campaign to convert casual riders into annual members.
+This well help show **how casual riders and annual members use Cyclistic bikes differently**.

 **Findings**:
 * Casual riders prefer to take longer trips averaging more than twice from members, which could mean Casual riders used Cyclistic bikes for leisure.